monivus-cloud/Monivus.HealthChecks/README.md

 ## Exporter

 Prefer to run the exporter as a standalone service or container?
-See `src/Monivus.Exporter/README.md`; it hosts the same exporter logic and can run as a Windows service, systemd unit, or Docker container pointing at your app's `/health` endpoint.
+[See](src/Monivus.Exporter/README.md); it hosts the same exporter logic and can run as a Windows service, systemd unit, or Docker container pointing at your app's `/health` endpoint.

 ## Configuration Hints